rezamobaraki/post-rating-system/README.md

 ## System Design Solution

-### 1. System Architecture Overview
+### System Architecture Overview

-The Post Rating System is designed as a distributed, scalable architecture that prioritizes availability and partition tolerance while providing eventual consistency.
-Here's a high-level overview of the system components:
+**Some components are marked with (*) which are not implemented in the current project but are proposed for future**

+This system design provides a scalable and resilient architecture for the Post Rating System, balancing performance, consistency, and fault tolerance.**Eventual consistency** is a consistency model used in distributed computing to achieve high availability and partition tolerance.
+It ensures that, given enough time, all replicas of a data item will converge to the same value.
+This model allows the system to remain available and partition-tolerant, even if some nodes are temporarily out of sync.

+In summary, it prioritizes availability and partition tolerance over immediate consistency, making it suitable for systems that can tolerate temporary inconsistencies.

 ```
 [Load Balancer]
      |
      v
 [API Gateway]